US sending Taiwan 2.5 million vaccine doses, tripling pledge

 TAIPEI, Taiwan -- The U.S. is sending 2.5 million doses of the Moderna COVID-19 vaccine to Taiwan, tripling an earlier pledge in a donation with both public health and geopolitical meaning.

 The shipment was due to arrive by plane later Sunday, the de facto U.S. embassy said.
-“The donation reflects our commitment to Taiwan as a trusted friend, and a member of the international family of democracies,” it said in a Facebook post.
+“The donation reflects our commitment to Taiwan as a trusted friend, and a member of the international family of democracies,” the American Institute in Taiwan wrote on its Facebook page.

-Taiwan, a self-governing island of 24 million people off China's east coast, has been scrambling to get vaccines after a recent outbreak.
-China, which has been ruled single handedly by the Communist Party since 1949, claims Taiwan as its territory and says it must eventually come under its control.
+Taiwan, which had been relatively unscathed by the virus, has been caught off-guard by a surge in new cases since May and is now scrambling to get COVID-19 vaccines.
+It has ordered 5.05 million doses directly from Moderna but so far received only 390,000, including a second shipment that arrived Friday.

+The U.S. donation also signals its support for Taiwan in the face of growing pressure from China, which claims the self-governing island off its east coast as its territory.
+The U.S. does not have formal diplomatic ties with Taiwan under what is known as the one-China policy, but is legally bound by its own laws to ensure that Taiwan can defend itself.

-The U.S. promised 750,000 doses for Taiwan on a brief visit to the island earlier this month by Sen. Tammy Duckworth and two of her Senate colleagues.
-Taiwan's President Tsai Ing-wen said the U.S. had decided to increase the donation through efforts on both sides over the past two weeks.
+The U.S. promised 750,000 vaccine doses for Taiwan earlier this month, sending Sen. Tammy Duckworth and two of her Senate colleagues to the island aboard a military transport plane to make the announcement.
+Taiwan’s President Tsai Ing-wen said the U.S. had decided to increase the donation through efforts on both sides over the past two weeks.

+In a Facebook post, Tsai joined the U.S. in drawing attention to their shared democratic systems.
+China, which has been ruled single handedly by the Communist Party since 1949, says Taiwan must eventually come under its control and reserves the right to use force if necessary.

-“On the democratic front, Taiwan and countries with similar ideas have always been able to interact closely,” she wrote on her Facebook page in Chinese.
-“Whether it is for regional peace and stability or the virus that is a common human adversary, we will continue to uphold common ideas and work together.”
+“Whether it is for regional peace and stability or the virus that is a common human adversary, we will continue to uphold common ideas and work together,” Tsai wrote in Chinese.

+She has accused China of blocking Taiwan from getting the Pfizer vaccine through BioNTech, the German co-developer.
+Chinese officials have repeatedly denied the charge, and say China is willing to provide vaccines to Taiwan.
+Taiwanese law, however, bans the import of Chinese-made medicine.

+The U.S. donation follows Japan's shipment of 1.24 million doses of the AstraZeneca vaccine in early June.
+Taiwan has ordered 10 million doses from AstraZeneca but has yet to receive most of them